‘Working Together as One – With God All Things are Possible’

 During lunchtimes, sports coaches are employed to provide the children with quality outdoor provision, allowing the children to access a range of sports including football, tennis and cricket and encouraging them to follow rules and show respect for their peers.
-Within this time, children also participate in the mile walk, ensuring that physical well-being is prioritised.
 Upper key stage two children are given the opportunity to volunteer as monitors, supporting in the dinner hall and within the school library.
 Expectations of behaviour are high throughout the dinner hour, reinforced by senior leaders and support staff.

 Once the pupils return to the classroom after lunch, each class enters into the guided reading cycle, ensuring that teachers and teaching assistants develop reading knowledge through in-depth questioning.
 Focusing on word reading and comprehension skills, the carousel is developed by each class teacher to meet the needs of the individuals within their cohort.
 This cycle includes access to ‘Bug Club’, targeted comprehensions that are both supported and independent, and follow up tasks that allow learners to apply their newly acquired knowledge and skill.
 Guided reading texts are often cross-curricular, linking to current topic and science work and allowing children to apply the ‘sticky knowledge’ between lessons and year groups.

 Foundation subjects focus on acquisition of key skills and knowledge, as outlined by our ‘St. Wilfrid’s School Curriculum’, based around the objectives from the national curriculum.
 As the pages for each individual subject on our school website demonstrate, subjects focus on developing key skills and independence, building new understanding on skills introduced within previous year groups.
 For example, within our science curriculum, in year 1 children identify and describe the basic structure of common flowering plants; in year 2 they find out about and describe what plants need to survive; in year 3 they further investigate the requirements of plants and how they vary between species.
 At each stage, vocabulary will be introduced and revisited, prior knowledge recalled and built upon, greater levels of independence expected and ‘sticky knowledge and skills’ embedded.